-1.3 Shift work, part-time and term-time work also count as flexible work.
+Shift work, part-time and term-time work also count as flexible work

-1.4 Flexible working may involve changes in the location of the workplace, such as working from home.
+Flexible working may involve changes in the location of the workplace

-- Employees may ask to do some or all of their work from home.
-You will need to consider your health and safety obligations (see 4.3).
+- For example, employees might do some or all of their work from home.
+You will need to consider your health and safety obligations (see Moving into flexible working).

 - It may be best to deal with this sort of temporary change informally.

-2.1 Almost all employees with at least 26 weeks’ service have the right to request flexible working.
+Almost all employees with at least 26 weeks' service qualify

 - This includes both part-time and full-time employees.